 .
 Jones made good television by balancing the instrument on his lap during appearances.

-Keith Richards: "We were in Fiji for about three days.
+Keith Richards explained how this song came together: "We were in Fiji for about three days.
 They make sitars and all sorts of Indian stuff.
 Sitars are made out of watermelons or pumpkins or something smashed so they go hard.
 They're very brittle and you have to be careful how you handle them.
 We had the sitars, we thought we'd try them out in the studio.
 To get the right sound on 'Paint It Black' we found the sitar fitted perfectly.
 We tried a guitar but you can't bend it enough."

 Bertrand - Paris, France

-This was used as the theme song for Tour Of Duty, a CBS show about the Vietnam War which ran from 1987-1989.
+This was used as the theme song for Tour Of Duty, a CBS show about the Vietnam War that ran from 1987-1989.

 On the single, there is a comma before the word "black" in the title, rendering it, "Paint It, Black."
 This of course changes the context, implying that a person named "Black" is being implored to paint.
 While some fans interpreted this as a statement on race relations, it's far more likely that the rogue comma was the result of a clerical error, something not uncommon in the '60s.

-Mick Jagger: "That was the time of lots of acid.
+Mick Jagger on the song's psychedelic sound: "That was the time of lots of acid.
 It has sitars on it.
 It's like the beginnings of miserable psychedelia.
 That's what the Rolling Stones started - maybe we should have a revival of that."

 U2 did a cover for the 7" B-side of "Who's Gonna Ride Your Wild Horses